Market

 assessment of lease term uncertain while determining the lease term, all facts and circumstances that creates an economic

-incentive to exercise an extension option, or not exercise a termination option considered.
+incentive to exercise an extension option, or not exercise a termination option are considered by management.

 B. Defined Benefits Plans: